Cervical cancer care

 Screening and prevention

-HPV is spread by sexual contact and is the cause of almost all cervical cancer, and many vaginal and vulvar cancers.
-HPV can cause cells in the cervix to change.
-If abnormal cells are not found and treated they may become cancer.
+HPV spreads through sexual contact and is the cause of almost all cases of cervical cancer, as well as many vaginal and vulvar cancers.
+It can cause cells in the cervix to change.
+If abnormal cells are not found and treated, they may become cancer.
+A Pap smear can find cervical cancer early, when it's most curable.
+You can help prevent HPV infection by getting an HPV vaccine and practicing safe sex.

-- are 40 or older
+- are age 40 or older

 - have a weakened immune system